Employer of Record in Panama

 Labour Day1 May

-Colon Day5-6 November
+Colon Day5 November

-Uprising of Los Santos10 November
+Shout in Villa de Los Santos10 November

 Independence Day from Spain28 November